MicrosoftDocs/learn/learn-pr/azure-devops/implement-code-workflow/includes/8-require-reviewer.md

-In this unit, you set up a rule on GitHub that requires a reviewer to approve changes before they can be merged into the `master` branch.
+In this unit, you set up a rule on GitHub that requires a reviewer to approve changes before they can be merged into the `main` branch.
 As a bonus, you'll also fix the typing error on the _Space Game_ website's home page.

-Currently, the team allows anyone who makes a pull request to merge the code into the `master` branch.
+Currently, the team allows anyone who makes a pull request to merge the code into the `main` branch.
 Because no review is required, it's possible for incorrect or unstable code to creep in.

 Andy decides that he wants to add a check to the pull request in the form of another pair of eyes.
 He wants to set up GitHub to require someone other than the pull request author to review the code before it's merged.
 Let's see how to do this.